 Good things have already started to manifest themselves.

 Two days ago, I realized how much I was not listening to my wife.

 (Insert some joke about how “hubby don’t listen“, or “my wife never stops talking“, or “put the toilet seat down!“)

-Jokes aside, I’m not talking about obeying, I’m talking about listening.
+Jokes aside, I’m not talking about OBEYING, I’m talking about LISTENING.

-Those are two different things.
+Those are very different things.

-My wife is a registered nurse, and at the hospital, she sees some pretty heavy things.
+My wife is a registered nurse, and at the hospital, she sees some pretty heavy stuff.
 The other night we were in the kitchen, and she started to talk about a man with an infection.
 I won’t go into the disturbing details (and she never gets into specifics like personal info), but it was clearly worse than anything she had ever seen before.